karwinski/QA-and-Git/git_notes.md

 `git tag -d tagName`

-- To push tags to a remote repository after you have created them, for example:
+- To push tags to remote repositories after you have created them, for example:

-`git push origin tagName`
+`git push origin tagName` --This is the only way a colaborator could fetch the tag into his local repo.